yzhao062/yzhao062/README.md

 [Carnegie Mellon University (CMU)](https://www.cmu.edu/)--the best interdisciplinary research institute in the world.
 Before joining CMU, I earned my Master degree from University of Toronto, and spent two years as senior consultant at [PwC Canada](https://www.pwc.com/ca/en.html).
 I have coauthored more than 20 papers on anomaly detection, automated ML, and machine learning systems in leading venues including
-JMLR, NeurIPS, MLsys, and AAAI.
-I am also on the conference program committee of KDD, NeurIPS, AAAI, and IJCAI, and reviewing for journals including TPAMI, TKDE, and IoT-J. See my [homepage](https://www.andrew.cmu.edu/user/yuezhao2/) and [CV](https://www.andrew.cmu.edu/user/yuezhao2/files/ZHAO_YUE_CV.pdf) for more information.
+JMLR, TKDE, NeurIPS, MLsys, and AAAI.
+I am also on the conference program committee of KDD, AAAI, and IJCAI, and reviewing for journals including TPAMI and TKDE.
+See my [homepage](https://www.andrew.cmu.edu/user/yuezhao2/) and [CV](https://www.andrew.cmu.edu/user/yuezhao2/files/ZHAO_YUE_CV.pdf) for more information.

-🤔 **Outlier Detection**: I am organizing **the largest open-source community of outlier detection**, including (1) the most popular detection system [PyOD](https://github.com/yzhao062/pyod) (5M downloads, 9th starred data mining projects on GitHub)
+🤔 **Outlier Detection**: I am organizing **the largest open-source community of outlier detection**, including (1) the most popular detection system [PyOD](https://github.com/yzhao062/pyod) (5M downloads, top 10 data mining projects on GitHub)
 (2) the most watched and starred [Anomaly Detection Resources](https://github.com/yzhao062/anomaly-detection-resources) with hundreds of books, tutorial, and papers (5k+ stars)
 (3) the discussion groups with hundreds of outlier detection researchers and practitioners from MIT, Meta, and more (see contact section below for joining).

 I consider myself as an expert in **outlier detection systems** (ODSys)---I build automated, scalable ODSys to support real-world applications with millions of downloads.
-Under my ODSys universe, I designed CPU-based, GPU-based, distributed systems for tabular, TS, and graph OD.
+I designed CPU-based, GPU-based, distributed detection systems for tabular, time-series, and graph data.
+My work has been used as core pipelines in important projects, e.g., [sktime](https://github.com/alan-turing-institute/sktime) by The Alan Turing Institute.

 ----